DrEpico/SpringLeagueApp/README.md

 # FIFA/EAFC24 LEAGUE APP

 ## Overview
-In a wide definition, this project outlines the design for a sports management application aimed at providing an efficient way to handle team fixtures, player performance data, and financial aspects such as transfers and budgets.
+Developed a comprehensive sports management web application, allowing users to manage fixtures, track player performance, and oversee financial operations like transfers and budgets.
+Features include text recognition for seamless data entry from images and performance analysis.
+Built with Spring Boot, this self-hosted app is designed for scalability to support thousands of users.

 ## Features
 Fixture Management: Generate fixtures.<br>